NeuroHSMD: Neuromorphic Hybrid Spiking Motion Detector: Hardware Platform

-Although there are hundreds of FPGA boards, only a few boards provide board support packages (BSP) for OpenCL.
-The creation of the OpenCL BSP for a given FPGA is a complex and time-consuming process that considers the FPGA device and how the Inputs/Outputs are routed in the physical board.
-Therefore, the selection of the FPGA board should be made taking into consideration the size of the FPGA device, the OpenCL BSP, the version of the BSP to ensure compatibility with recent Linux distributions and the reference/user manuals.

-The Terasic DE10-pro development board \cite{Terasic2021} was used for implementing the NeuroHSMD discussed in this section.
-The Terasic DE10-pro development board is equipped with a state-of-the-art high-end Intel Stratix 10 FPGA device.
+The Terasic DE10-pro development board \cite{Terasic2021} equipped with a state-of-the-art high-end Intel Stratix 10 \gls*{fpga} device was used for implementing the \gls*{neurohsmd} discussed in this section.
 Terasic states that DE10 pro was designed to fulfil the demands of AI, Data Center, and High-Performance Computing.
-Furthermore, the DE10-pro development board takes advantage of the latest Intel Stratix 10 to obtain high-speed and low-power (with up to 70\% lower power).
-It is equipped with 32GB DDR4 memory module running at over 150 Gbps, up to 15.754 GB/s data transfer via PCIe Gen 3 x16 edge between FPGA and host PC, and 4 onboard QSFP28 (100GbE) connectors.
-The DE10 pro was installed on the host PC equipped with an Intel(R) Core(TM) i7-4770 CPU @ 3.40GHz and 16 GB of DDR3 using the PCIe slot.
+Furthermore, the DE10-pro development board takes advantage of the latest Intel Stratix 10 to obtain high-speed and low-power (with up to 70\% lower power when compared with the previous generation - i.e. Stratix V).
+It is equipped with 32GB DDR4 memory module running at over 150 Gbps, up to 15.754 GB/s data transfer via \gls*{pcie} Gen 3 x16 edge between \gls*{fpga} and host workstation, and 4 onboard QSFP28 (100GbE) connectors.
+The DE10 pro was installed on the host workstation equipped with an Intel(R) Core(TM) i7-4770 \gls*{cpu} @ 3.40GHz and 16 GB of DDR3 using the \gls*{pcie} slot.